Parallel-in-time quantum simulation via Page and Wootters quantum time: Accessing dynamical information via system-time entanglement

 \begin{theorem} Let $\ket{\Psi}$ be the discrete history-state in Eq.~\eqref{eq:phystate}.
 The partial trace over the clock induces a quantum channel which in the large time limit implies $\rho_S\to \bar{\rho}$.
 Moreover, for any $\varepsilon$ and $N$ the following majorization relation holds: with $\tilde{\rho}$ a discretization of Eq.~\eqref{eq:averagedst}.
 Furthermore, for a periodic evolution with period $\tau$ generated by a Hamiltonian with $M$ distinct eigenvalues (i.e., $e^{-iH\tau}=\id$) and given a history state with $\log(M)$ clock qubits and time window $T=\tau$, we have

 \end{theorem} While phrased in a rather abstract way, this result has many interesting corollaries with clear operational meaning.
-The reason for this is that roughly speaking the history state is providing a way to prepare the equilibrated state of a quantum system: one simply needs to prepare the history state and ignore the clock-qubits.
+The reason for this is that roughly speaking the history state is providing a way to prepare the equilibrated state of a quantum system: One simply needs to prepare the history state and ignore the clock-qubits.
 In fact, this is the reason why the previous for evaluating time averages work.
 Moreover, the system time entanglement entropies are in fact a lower bound to the entropies of the state in equilibrium, as it follows directly from Theorem \ref{theo:deph} and basic majorization properties.
-Furthermore, one can rediscover the quantum time formalism from the natural purification of this approximate dephasing channel.
+Furthermore, we show in the Appendix \ref{sec:equilibr} that one can \emph{rediscover} the quantum time formalism from the natural purification of this approximate dephasing channel: The history state arises from a simple isometric extension $U[K_t]$ of the channel as $|\Psi\rangle=U[K_t]|\psi_0\rangle$ with $K_t$ the Krauss operators $K_t=e^{-iHt\epsilon}/\sqrt{N}$.
 The interested reader can refer to Appendix \ref{sec:equilibr} where the proof of Theorem~\ref{theo:deph} is provided together with a more detailed discussion.

 With the previous in mind, let us consider again the task of estimating the infinite-time Loschmidt echo average in Eq.~\eqref{eq:infinite-loschmidt}.
 We recall that $\bar{\LC}(\psi_0)$ quantifies the degree of reversibility of the time evolution and is an indicator of the stability of the quantum system.
 Moreover, it is easy to see that